nicknickngng/CBTI/README.md

 ## About

-This is the CBTI project repository.
+This is the CBTI project repository, created for the AI PM take-home assignment due February 2nd at 2pm ET.

-Test again, using Cursor sync.